Seravo/docs/_posts/2018-09-21-ng-integration-tests.md

 date: 2018-09-21 11:36:22
 ---

-> **Roll-out in progress:** Our next-generation testing system based on [ChromeDriver](http://chromedriver.chromium.org/) and [Codeception](https://codeception.com/) (using the command `wp-test-ng`) has replaced our legacy legacy system based on [Rspec]({{ site.baseurl }}{% post_url 2015-10-11-integration-tests %}) for all new sites starting as of January 21st, 2019.

-> To activate the new testing system on an old site, simply delete the file `/data/wordpress/scripts/run-tests` from the site, and all update tests will use this new system.

 ## Testing ensures WordPress updates don't break a site

 Tested updates has always been an integral part of Seravo's WordPress service.
 Keeping software up-to-date is important for both functionality and security.
 Unfortunately all changes in new software releases are not always good and can cause regressions.
 At Seravo we run tests before and after updates to ensure the site does not break on updates.